 Arizona's population as of Census 2020 was 7,151,502, up 11.9% from 2010 making Arizona the 9th fastest-growing state over the decade.
 All Arizona counties saw population gains from 2010 to 2020, except La Paz (-19.2%), Apache (-7.7%), Cochise (-4.5%), Navajo (-0.7%), and Gila (-0.6%).
 The strongest population growth from 2010 to 2020 of Arizona's 15 counties was Maricopa (+15.8%), followed by Greenlee (+13.3%), Pinal (+13.2%), and Yavapai (+11.9%).
 Maricopa County accounted for 80% of the statewide population gains from 2010 to 2020.
 Arizona's population is projected to reach 7.8 million in 2025 and 10.5 million in 2055, according to pre-Census 2020 projections by Arizona Office of Economic Opportunity.

-UNEMPLOYMENT: Arizona's unemployment rate in 2020 was 7.9% (up from 4.9% in 2019, due to the COVID pandemic and related economic decline).
-At the peak of COVID business closures, the unemployment rate in Arizona hit a high of 13.4% in April 2020, its highest level on record (with records back to 1990).
-Arizona’s unemployment rate of 7.9% in 2020 was lower than the nationwide rate of 8.1%.
+UNEMPLOYMENT: Arizona's unemployment rate in 2021 was 4.9% (down from 7.7% in 2020, the first year of the COVID pandemic).
+At the peak of COVID business closures, the unemployment rate in Arizona hit a high of 13.5% in April 2020.
+Arizona’s unemployment rate of 4.9% in 2021 was lower than the nationwide rate of 5.3%.

 WAGES: The average annual wage in Arizona in 2020 was $53,396 ($25.67 hourly), up 4.8% from 2019.
 Arizona's annual wage in 2020 was 95% of the national average wage of $56,310 ($27.07).

-HOME SALES, PRICES & DAYS ON MARKET: In 2020, home sales in Arizona were up 4.9% and were at their highest level since 2005, according to data from Arizona Regional Multiple Listing Service.
-In April 2021, the median price of homes sold in Arizona was $375,000, up 25% from April 2020.
-The Average Cumulative Days on Market for homes sold April was 32, down from 51 in April 2020.
+HOME SALES, PRICES & DAYS ON MARKET: In 2021, home sales in Arizona were up 2.5% and were at their highest level on record, according to data from Arizona Regional Multiple Listing Service.
+In March 2022, the median price of homes sold in Arizona was $460,000, up 28.0% from March 2021.
+The Average Cumulative Days on Market for homes sold in March 2022 was 32, down from 37 in March 2021.

 According to research by Dean Runyan Associates for Arizona Office of Tourism, Arizona's travel industry (including business and leisure travel) generated $15 billion in direct spending in 2020, down 41.2% from 2019.
 Arizona's travel industry supported 160,500 jobs (down 17.4%) with earnings of $6.7 billion (down 12.9%) in 2020, according to the study.